github/docs/content/osmand/map/online-raster-maps.md

 Tiles are saved in cache when you use Online Raster maps as Main / Overlay / Underlay layer.

 In OsmAnd there is the feature to download / to update selected area.
-For this, you need [to choose your online source as Map source](/osmand/map/online-raster-maps#select-map-as-main--underlay--overlay-layer).
-Next, you need to select the area by the size of your screen device and click on the map:
+For this, you need [to choose your online source as Map source](/osmand/map/online-raster-maps#select-map-as-main--underlay--overlay-layer):

-**Note**: the selected area is an area that you see on your screen.
+**Android**: you need to select the area by the size of your screen device and to do a long click on the map: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_actions %} → {% data variables.android-values.shared_string_download_map %} /  {% data variables.android-values.update_tile %} →

-**Android** {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_actions %} → {% data variables.android-values.shared_string_download_map %} /  {% data variables.android-values.update_tile %}
+At this screen you need to choose zoom levels → screen of downloading progress → {% data variables.android-values.shared_string_download %}

 <img src="/assets/images/plugins/online-maps/om-10.png" />